MehdiLotfian/Roshdino---Soft-Skills-Learning-Platform/README.md

 6. **Access the application**
    - Open your browser and navigate to `http://localhost:3000`
-   - Use the provided test accounts or create new ones
+   - Use the provided test accounts (see LOGIN_GUIDE.md for details)

 ## 📖 Usage

+### Quick Start
+- See `LOGIN_GUIDE.md` for available login accounts and detailed usage instructions

 ### For Users
 1. **Login** with your credentials